 Beginning in May 2015, production in the PZ was halted as a result of continued difficulties in securing work and equipment permits.
-As of early 2016, production remained shut in, and the exact timing of a production restart was uncertain and dependent on dispute resolution between Saudi Arabia and Kuwait.
-When production resumes, additional development drilling, well workovers and numerous facility-enhancement programs are expected to partially offset field declines.
+As of early 2017, production remained shut in, and the exact timing of a production restart was uncertain and dependent on dispute resolution between Saudi Arabia and Kuwait.

 The shut-in also affected plans for both the Wafra Steamflood Stage 1 Project, a full-field steamflood application in the Wafra Field First Eocene carbonate reservoir with a planned design capacity of 100,000 barrels of crude oil per day, and the Central Gas Utilization Project, a facility construction project intended to increase natural gas utilization while eliminating natural gas flaring at the Wafra Field.
 Both projects have been deferred pending dispute resolution between Saudi Arabia and Kuwait.